telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-add-telerik-reporting-wcf-service-to-web-application.md

 	+ __Telerik.Reporting.Service.dll__ assembly
 	+ Assemblies with Telerik Reports to be exposed through the Reporting Service

-1. Add .svc file (e.g. __ReportService.svc__) to reference the [Telerik.Reporting.Service.ReportService](/api/Telerik.Reporting.Service.ReportService).
+1. Add .svc file (e.g. __ReportService.svc__) to reference the __Telerik.Reporting.Service.ReportService__.
 The file would contain the following line only:

 	````XML
 <%@ServiceHost Service="Telerik.Reporting.Service.ReportService, Telerik.Reporting.Service, Version=x.x.x.x, Culture=neutral, PublicKeyToken=A9D7983DFCC261BE" %>
 ````

-	>The code sample have the version listed as Version=x.x.x.x, and you should change that with the exact assembly version you use before proceeding.
+	>The code sample has the version listed as Version=x.x.x.x, and you should change that with the exact assembly version you use before proceeding.

 1. Register the Reporting Service endpoints in the web.config: